kruserr/rustic-reader/README.md

 - [x] EPUB format support
 - [x] Convert scanned documents and images to plain text with ocrmypdf
 - [x] Auto saving progress
+- [x] Integrated command line with vim like commands
 - [ ] Server to sync progress and books
-- [ ] Integrated command line with vim like commands
 - [ ] Text highlighting with server sync
+- [ ] Start screen to show overview of books and progress
 - [ ] Image to ascii art converter
 - [ ] Natural sounding ai voice model for text to speech narration
 - [ ] Run all inference directly in rust